 We expect to grow meaningfully by continuing to provide innovative payment solutions and client support to our existing clients as well as new clients in the verticals that we currently serve.
+For new clients, we intend to continue to focus a significant portion of our sales efforts on large enterprise clients.
 In addition, our business model allows us to benefit from the growth of our clients and software integration partners.
 As our clients' payment volumes and transactions increase, our revenues increase as a result of the fees we charge for processing these payments.
 Many of the vertical markets in which we compete are continuing to shift from legacy payment mediums - primarily cash and check - to electronic forms of payment.
 We expect to benefit from this trend as our clients increasingly opt to process payments via the electronic forms of payment in which we specialize.

-New Vertical and Geographic Expansion
+New Vertical Expansion

 We also expect that we will find attractive growth potential in certain verticals in which we currently have limited operations or do not operate.
 Though we offer highly customized payment solutions to our clients, our core technology platform is comprehensive and can be utilized to penetrate other strategic vertical markets.
-Additionally, we envision growing our geographic footprint, as new territories continue to present new business opportunities.
-For example, we are focused on expanding our Canadian operations, as the demand for our solutions among existing and prospective Canadian clients remains strong.

-Strengthen and Extend Our Solution Portfolio through Continued Innovation.
+Strengthen and Extend Our Solution Portfolio through Continued Innovation

 As we further integrate our solution into our clients' workflows, we will look to continue to innovate on our solution set and broaden our suite of services.
-Our acquisition of TriSource Solutions, LLC ("TriSource") and our continued investment in our technology capabilities position us to provide value-added services that will address the evolving needs of our clients as they seek to best serve their customers.
+Our continued investment in our technology capabilities (including our RCS platform) positions us to provide value-added services and emerging payment solutions that will address the evolving needs of our clients as they seek to best serve their customers.
 The ability to serve clients across verticals and to be integrated across various software platforms enables us to better understand the needs of clients across verticals and to scale our innovative solutions to a broad segment of the market.